 RedFlow’s ZCell battery is currently one of the most talked-about battery storage products on the Australian market.
 Slated to be available in Australia in the very near future, the battery has significant advantages over most of the other products on the market – and it sure to appeal to the tech-happy ‘early adopter’ market despite its price point (which – though high – is in the ballpark of its competitors).
 As time goes on and battery prices come down, the ZCell’s appeal is almost certain to spread to a mass market thanks to its unique warranty structure and resistance to operational wear-and-tear.

 What is RedFlow’s ZCell Battery?

-With a usable energy storage capacity of 10 kilowatt-hours (kWh), the ZCell is RedFlow’s first battery aimed at the residential market.
-It is based on the company’s zinc-bromide flow battery technology, a stationary battery type which has hitherto been deployed mainly for commercial and larger-scale applications.
+With a usable energy storage capacity of 10 kilowatt-hours (kWh), the ZCell is RedFlow Limited’s first battery aimed at the residential market.
+It is based on the company’s zinc bromine flow battery technology, a stationary battery type which has hitherto been deployed mainly for commercial and larger-scale applications.
 In creating the ZCell, RedFlow has put an aethetically appealing shell on its battery units.
 The company expects their unit to compete directly with Tesla’s Powerwall.